angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 I said he had built something _no-nonsense_ however the astute of you will have noticed he would have needed to have multiple turns of passing to have managed to play Oracle.
-He probaly should have built something like:
+He probably should have built something like:

 :::row{variant=PILE}
 IU